 Rug Shedding + What to Avoid

-Months of pinning ideas for your new décor.
-Countless hours searching for the rug that will tie it all together.
-And then success — Just the right thing for just the right price.
-But when you get it home, there’s a problem.
-The rug sheds.
+Months of pinning ideas.
+Countless hours searching.
+And then success — Just the right rug for just the right price.
+But when you get it home, it sheds.
 And sheds.
 And sheds.
 And no amount of vacuuming or brushing seems to alleviate the problem.

 WHAT CAUSES A RUG TO SHED?